 - Eat in moderation: Poultry, eggs, cheese, and yogurt

-- Don’t eat: Sugar-sweetened beverages, added sugars, processed meat, refined grains, refined oils, and other highly processed foods
+- Eat rarely or not at all:Red meat, sugar-sweetened beverages, added sugars, processed meat, refined grains, refined oils, and other highly processed foods

-- Drink: Mostly water, plus moderate amounts of red wine (one glass per day is encouraged)
+- Drink: Mostly water, plus moderate amounts of red wine (one 5-ounce glass per day is encouraged)

 What Are the Health Benefits of the Mediterranean Diet?